open-rust-initiative/gust/README.md

 ## Gust - Monorepo Platform for DevOps and Open Source Supply Chain

-Git is a distributed system and an addressed filesystem.
-It is a great tool for version control and collaboration.
+Git is a distributed system and a content-addressable filesystem.
+All files of a single repository persisted on the disk of the machine.
+It brings a lot of benefits of performance and maintain.
+But also challenges for monorepo.
+It is hard to manage a vast repository like a repo has 20 TB, which is typical in a middle size enterprise.

-A monorepo is a single repository that contains multiple projects with huge size.
+Google has a monolithic repository system named Piper which is implemented on top of standard Google infrastructure.
+The gust purpose implements a monorepo platform on top of Git and Cloud Native architect in Rust.

-Gust is a monorepo platform for DevOps and Open Source Supply Chain.
+### 1. Theory of Git

-### 1. Features
+### 2. Gust's features

-#### 1.1 A monorepo for enterprise
+1. A monorepo for enterprise

-#### 1.2 A monorepo for open source supply chain
+2. A monorepo for Open Source Supply Chain

-#### 1.2 A decentralized communication for developers
+3. A decentralized communication for developers

-#### 1.3 A synchronized mechanism to connect with GitHub and GitLab
+4. A synchronized mechanism to connect with GitHub and GitLab

-### 2. Architecture
+### 3. Architecture

-### 3. Getting Started
+### 4. Getting Started

 ### 5. Contributing